dell/SANdbox/Toolkit/README.md

 ## Astra toolkit

-The Astra toolkit is a set of python libraries that enable the basic configuration of Dell Technologies' SmartFabric Storage Software (SFSS).
+The Astra toolkit is a set of PowerShell and python libraries that enable the basic configuration of Dell Technologies' SmartFabric Storage Software (SFSS).